relationalexistence/UCF-GUTT/README.md

 ### For Users

-The library is well-documented for users.
+The Private library is well-documented for users.
 Consider adding:
 - Tutorial/walkthrough document
 - Worked examples repository
 - Integration examples with external projects